-Students are expected to make progress on their dissertation while at the Bank and are expected to make one formal presentation during their stay at the Dissertation Interns’ Workshop on August 12.
+Students are expected to make progress on their dissertation while at the Bank and are expected to make one formal presentation during their stay at the Dissertation Interns’ Workshop.
 The students will interact with the research economists at the Bank as well as visiting Washington University faculty, various other visiting scholars, and other dissertation interns.

 The internships carry a stipend that should cover most of the student's living expenses for their time in St. Louis; but the interns will directly pay their own living expenses.

 To apply, applicants must complete both of the following steps:

 1) Complete the online application for the dissertation intern position at https://www.stlouisfed.org/car...

 To this application, the following documents must be uploaded in PDF or Word format:

 2) A letter from the principal academic advisor commenting on the applicant's potential for producing a high-quality dissertation, the importance of the topic to the profession, and the progress that has been made to date must be emailed to Dissertation.Intern.Recruiting@stls.frb.org